 Current information from the WHO and the CDC indicates that many standard household disinfectants are effective.
 The CDC recommends looking on disinfectant and seeing if they can “kill” SARS-like or CoV-2.

-It is believed that a 60% alcohol or a bleach solution of 1/3 cups per gallon of water or 4 tsp per quart of water will work.
-The bleach solution should be changed daily.
+A 60% alcohol or a bleach solution of 1/3 cups per gallon of water will work.
+The solution should be changed daily.

 Quarantine is the term used for people who may have been exposed to the disease and have not yet developed symptoms.
 This person is kept away from others so they don’t unknowingly infect anyone.